 You can use the Hardware Management Console (HMC) user interface to stop the system or a logical partition.
-Use the following steps to accomplish this task.

 By default, the managed system is set to power off automatically when you shut down the last running logical partition on the managed system.
 If you set the managed system properties on the HMC so that the managed system does not power off automatically, you must use this procedure to power off your managed system.